WhoshouldIsee Tracks

 In 2023, a North East company was fined nearly £26,000 for failing to control odour and breaching its environmental permit.
 The company faced legal action from the Environment Agency after public complaints.

-This case highlights the importance of having a strong odour management strategy and the right tools to address and prevent complaints.
+The case highlights the importance of having a strong odour management strategy and the right tools to address and prevent complaints.

 Ask An Odour Consultant

-Managing odour complaints effectively protects your community, ensures compliance, and maintains your site’s reputation.
+Managing odour complaints effectively protects your community, ensures compliance and maintains your site’s reputation.
 By following the steps above, you can:

 • Proactively manage and prevent odour issues